 - Downloaded Microsoft Office 365 for free

-- Connected to eduroam, the University Wi-Fi service (especially if you got a shiny new device for Christmas)
+- Connected to eduroam, the University Wi-Fi service (especially if you got a shiny new device for Christmas) - and don't forget to keep it secure with a passcode

-- Searched the Library catalogue to see what books we have available for your subject and Discover for online resources
+- Searched the Library Catalogue to see what books we have available for your subject and Discover for online resources

-- Found your reading lists (alongside your modules in MyBeckett)
+- Found your reading lists (alongside your modules in MyBeckett) and know how to make the most of them

 Astound your tutors with your academic skills